 - 10 drops eucalyptus essential oil

-There aren’t really any hard and fast rules when it comes to taking a detox bath.
-But here are few tips to make sure you reap the benefits of your bath:
+There aren’t really any hard and fast rules when it comes to taking a detox bath soak.
+But here are a few tips to make sure you reap the benefits:

 Fill the tub with hot water.
 It’s recommended that you use the hottest water you can comfortably stand because the warmer the water, the more you’ll sweat.
 And the more you sweat, the more you detox.